Koh Samet

 Private taxi from Bangkok to Ban Phe pier.
 Comfortable and convenient for groups.
 Can be arranged through hotels or apps like Grab.
 The taxi will drop you at the pier where you take the ferry.

-Where to Stay on Koh Samet
+Stay areas on Koh Samet

 Sai Kaew Beach

-The main area with the most accommodation, restaurants, and nightlife.
+$$-$$$$The main area with the most accommodation, restaurants, and nightlife.
 Best for first-time visitors.
 Prices spike significantly on weekends and Thai holidays.
 Book ahead for weekends.

 Ao Phai / Ao Tubtim

-More relaxed than Sai Kaew with a backpacker-friendly vibe and mid-range options.
+$-$$$More relaxed than Sai Kaew with a backpacker-friendly vibe and mid-range options.
 Ao Tubtim is particularly charming with wooden bungalows set among trees right on the beach.

 Ao Wong Duan

-A popular alternative to Sai Kaew with a more resort-oriented atmosphere.
+$$-$$$A popular alternative to Sai Kaew with a more resort-oriented atmosphere.
 Family-friendly with calmer nightlife.
 Several beachfront resorts offer good value packages, especially midweek.

 Ao Phrao (West Coast)

-The premium side of the island with only two luxury resorts.
+$$$-$$$$The premium side of the island with only two luxury resorts.
 Perfect for sunset lovers and those seeking exclusivity.
 Prices are higher but the experience is worth it for a special occasion.